0x71pp17/Python/Library/README.md

 The script will:
 1. Create a `Library` instance.
 2. Create several `Book` instances.
-3. Add the books to the library.
+3. Add books to the library.
-4. Display the information of all books in the library.
+4. Display information (title, author, availability) of all books in the library.